maireadwhite/Love-Maths/README.md

 12/06/22 links to css and js created and tested
 """ links to fontawesome and google fontstyle added.
-Copied those supplied to save time "" empty higher level elements added , will add content later
+Copied those supplied to save time "" empty higher level elements added , will add content later Buttons added to games area and classed defined Question area set up and placeholders added